skylar-anderson/ember-data-firebase/README.md

 ```

-Use `FirebaseLiveModel` if you wish for your model to receive updates from Firebase.
+Use `FirebaseLiveModel` if you wish for your model to receive live updates from Firebase.